 The aim of the Fair was to get birdwatchers together to celebrate birds, to develop a commercial fair for the birdwatching industry and to support international conservation projects.
 This has been achieved by The Leicestershire and Rutland Wildlife Trust working in partnership with The RSPB.

-In excess of 20,000 visitors now attend the Fair annually and over 300 exhibitors display their products, with BirdLife International and its partners receiving the profits for conservation projects.
-Since the first project “Stop the Massacre Campaign” in 1989 to the current day more than £2,000,000 has been raised to help save birds and their habitats in Europe, Africa, Asia and South America.
+In excess of 24,000 visitors now attend the Fair annually and over 450 exhibitors display their products, with BirdLife International and its partners receiving the profits for conservation projects.
+Since the first project “Stop the Massacre Campaign” in 1989 to the current day close to £3,000,000 has been raised to help save birds and their habitats in Europe, Africa, Asia and South America.
 Birdfair attracts exhibitors from all over the world promoting businesses as diverse as eco-tourism, optical equipment, old/new wildlife books and birdfeeding products.